deckhouse/deckhouse-test-1/modules/030-cloud-provider-gcp/docs/EXAMPLES.md

 * Allow VMs on a different subnet to connect to cluster nodes.
 * Allow connecting to the ports of the static node so that the application can work.
-* Restrict access to external resources or other VMs in the cloud for security reasons.
+* Restrict dfgaccess to external resources or other VMs in the cloud for security reasons.

 For all this, additional network tags should be used.